What is the retention rate for students in the program?

 Can I participate in research projects at UNC-CH while I am a student at Chapel Hill?

 Students with research interests have participated in a variety of projects with faculty mentors.
-Current areas include effects of evoked potentials, bimodal cochlear implant performance and hybrid cochlear implant devices.
+Current areas include evoked potentials, vestibular and balance, bimodal cochlear implant performance and hybrid cochlear implant devices.
 Students frequently present posters at state and national meetings and have received awards for their work.
 Interested students should discuss the possibilities directly with research faculty.
 Students have also competed successfully for T-35 grants, which provide a research intensive summer experience.

 Are any recent UNC-CH graduates currently in positions that involve research?